So, you’re wondering if you should be doing full body workouts or split routines, right?

 We use more compound movements like squats and deadlifts.
 These moves incorporate more muscle groups than single joint exercises, like leg extensions.

-If you’d like to work with a group of personal trainers dedicated to helping you reach your goals, click on the button below to get started with a 30 Day Trial.
+If you’d like to work with a group of experienced personal trainers dedicated to helping you reach your goals, contact us today to schedule your free No Sweat Intro.